The Top Causes of Blocked Drains and Their Simple Solutions

-Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
+Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
 These are the most common reasons for blocked drains, and how you can prevent them.

 1. Foreign objects

 Blocked drains can be caused by foreign objects like hair, food particles, soap residue and paper products.
-These materials stick together inside pipes forming a blockage that prevents water flow.
+These substances stick to pipes and block water flow.

 - Do not pour coffee grounds or leftover food into the sink